alexbra/ytplayer/README.md

 # Angular 2 YouTube Player
 Simple Angular 2 application for palying embeded video from YouTube.
+This is player I made for a real website.
+There are few css and html works.
+Mostly I worked with Angular 2.
+In my real project I am going to add lots of css styles to make my player more attractive.

 ## Samples
 ![main page](https://github.com/alexbra/ytplayer/blob/master/img/ytplayer_1.JPG "Main page")